 Note: Due to the considerable competition for our postgraduate programmes satisfying the minimum entry requirement is not a guarantee of a place.
 Depending on the programme of study applications will be assessed based on your academic grades and may also take into account your work/life experience.
 Applicants may also be required to attend for interview for specific programmes.

 Graduates will have enhanced career prospects for a wide variety of careers in the Financial Services Sector.
 Graduates will have the skill set to enter the industry in different roles either working with financial institutions or in a finance role within an organisation.
-Opportunities also exist for further study at Masters level.
+A new opportunity exists, which was designed specifically for all graduates of the Postgraduate Diploma in Finance (full and part-time) to advance to a one year part time Masters Programme for further study at Masters level.

 Semester 1 Modules

 - Information Technology for Finance*

 - Derivatives 1

 *IT for Finance must be taken if exemption given for Economics